james gasson: music producer

-Since then I have been a fervent student of audio recording and production, concurrent with an almost unnerving obsession with the recording techniques of Steve Albini, with the intent of learning how to produce the most powerful and cutting drum sound known to mankind.
+Since then I have been a fervent student of audio recording and production, concurrent with an almost unnerving obsession with the recording techniques of Steve Albini, with the intention of learning how to produce the most powerful and cutting drum sound known to mankind.
 Additionally, quite a lot of other stuff has happened, most of which going some way to justifying why I have chosen this particular career, and why therefore I am in a very good position to help you produce your music.
 In no particular order then, allow me to list some of those things.
 Concision, as no-one has ever said, is the antidote to incoherence.

 Since 1999, I…